redux-definitions/redux-definitions/README.md

   + [Contributing](#contributing)

 ## Overview
-Inspired by productive patterns discovered building enterprise UIs, Redux Enterprise is a library that **abstracts common Redux reducer patterns into a library of reusable reducer definitions** that can be composed to describe and automatically create completely standardized actions, reducers, and selectors.
+Inspired by lessons learned building enterprise UIs, Redux Enterprise is a library that **abstracts common Redux reducer patterns into a library of reusable reducer definitions** that can be composed to describe and automatically create completely standardized actions, reducers, and selectors.

 ### Whats the mission?
 To help teams and organizations scale development, maintainability, and velocity on Redux-based projects.